LyzandeR/RDota2/README.md

 key_actions(action = 'register_key', value = 'xxxxxxxx')
 ```

 Instead of specifying the key on your console / script (where it would be visible to anyone), good practice dictates to save it in an environment variable.
 This is a very easy to do process and you only need to do it once.
 The key will always be made easily available in your R sessions after this.
-In order to store the key in an environment variable you would need to do the following:
+In order to store the key in an environment variable you would need to do the following (the following procedure has been
+taken from the Appendix of [this link](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html)):

 1. Identify your home directory.
 If you don't know which one it is just run `normalizePath("~/")` in the R console.
 2. In your home directory create a file called .Renviron (it shouldn't have an extension, like for example .txt).
 If questioned, YES you do want to use a file name that begins with a dot.
 Note that by default dotfiles are usually hidden.
 But within RStudio, the file browser will make .Renviron visible and therefore easy to edit in the future.